(Updated July 2019)

 His & Hers

 There are some sites in Paris that are undoubtedly attractive to solely one gender, and unfortunately for most couples, these sites often get skipped in favor of other attractions that are equally appealing to both mates.
 However, on a day specifically reserved for making the one you love happy, why not consider a “His & Hers” day that allows you both to indulge in your feminine and masculine sides?
-For the gentlemen, I recommend a trip to the army museum Musée de l’Armée (which features weapons and armory from the Middle Ages throughout WWII) or the science museum Musée des Arts et Métiers (which currently has a fascinating exhibit on robots and artificial intelligence).
+For the gentlemen, I recommend a trip to the army museum Musée de l’Armée (which features weapons and armory from the Middle Ages throughout WWII) or the science museum Musée des Arts et Métiers.
 Other guy-friendly options include the Catacombs, a Behind-the-Scenes tour of the Eiffel Tower that goes through the underground WWI bunker and hydraulic engine room, or a trip to micro-brewery O’Neil.
-For the ladies, there are a wealth of options, such as Fragonard’s Musée du Parfum, the Baccarat crystal museum and restaurant, or the Musée des Arts Décoratifs, which has a breathtakingly beautiful Van Cleef and Arpels jewelry exhibit, as well as a gallery on fashion throughout the ages (and, conveniently enough, a Star Wars exhibit, which can keep the men entertained while you drool over diamonds).
+For the ladies, there are a wealth of options, such as Fragonard’s Musée du Parfum, the Baccarat crystal museum and restaurant, or the Musée des Arts Décoratifs In the past they’ve had a breathtakingly beautiful Van Cleef and Arpels jewelry exhibit, as well as a gallery on fashion throughout the ages (and, conveniently enough, a Star Wars exhibit, which can keep the men entertained while you drool over diamonds – not sure the Star Wars exhibit is still there, double check).
 The ladies might also enjoy a spa day at the women-only Oriental spa/hammams O’Kari or La Sultane de Saba or a shopping spree at the Galeries Lafayette.
 Of course, every couple is different, so talk to your significant other and ask each other “What Parisian activity do you secretly want to do but didn’t think I would be up for?”

 The downside to making special plans for Valentine’s Day is that you must be prepared to pay for the experience.
 Most restaurants and activities exclusively offer pricey “Valentine’s deals” on February 14 that are double what you would pay on any other day.

 If you’d rather avoid the holiday surcharge, consider renting bicycles or scooters and taking your own tour around the city.
 Stop by Rue Cadet and pick up some cheeses and Bordier butter at Tabert, some bread at Maison Dupuy, and a bottle of wine at Nicolas, then head to the steps of the Sacre Coeur and watch the sun set over the city while you enjoy your own personal picnic.
-When darkness sets in, walk down to Autour et Midi and enjoy the live jazz shows set in a refurbished wine cave.
+When darkness sets in, find some nice jazz music to finish your night.